Allocapnia fumosa

 Allocapnia fumosa is a stonefly in the family Capniidae.
 It is commonly known as the Smokies snowfly and is found in the Eastern United States, including North Carolina, Tennessee, and Virginia.
-It is found in the Great Smoky Mountains, and its species name is Latin for "smoky."
+It is found in the Great Smoky Mountains, and its species name is Latin for "smoky".

 It is a small, winged insect found at fast, rocky streams at high elevations.
-It was first described by Ross in 1964.